-Welcome to RoadNotes where you’ll find helpful information about traveling in America.
-The website is currently under active development; new information is being added as time permits.
+Welcome to RoadNotes where you’ll find information about traveling in America.
+The website is currently under active development and new articles are posted as time permits.

 Buffalo Pass Campground is located just off SR-114 in southwest Colorado about 28 miles west of Saguache.
 The small campground lies within the Rio Grande National Forest and has 19 sites (four are pull-thru) for about $5 per night.
 There is no water and only vault toilets are provided.
 The campground can accommodate RVs up to 35 feet long.

 Thurmond Lake is the largest Corps of Engineers lake east of the Mississippi River.
 It encompasses 1,200 miles of shoreline, 70,000 acres of water and 80,000 acres of land.
 The Corps operates 13 campgrounds with a total of 554 campsites.
 The lake offers excellent striper and largemouth bass fishing and its large wildlife management program provides excellent hunting and wildlife observation opportunities.
 Thurmond Lake is one of the most visited Corps of Engineers lakes in the nation.